Risk factorsBy Mayo Clinic Staff

-Benign paroxysmal positional vertigo occurs most often in people age 60 and older, but can occur at any age.
-Aside from aging, there are no definite factors that may increase your risk of benign paroxysmal positional vertigo.
-However, a head injury or any other disorder of the balance organs of your ear may make you more susceptible to BPPV.
+Benign paroxysmal positional vertigo occurs most often in people age 50 and older, but can occur at any age.
+Benign paroxysmal positional vertigo is also more common in women than in men.
+A head injury or any other disorder of the balance organs of your ear may make you more susceptible to BPPV.

 - Kim JS, et al. Benign paroxysmal positional vertigo.
 New England Journal of Medicine.
 2014;370:1138.

 - Hilton MP, et al. The Epley (canalith repositioning) manoeuvre for benign paroxysmal positional vertigo.
 Cochrane Database of Systematic Reviews. http://www.cochrane.org/CD003162/ENT_the-epley-manoeuvre-for-benign-paroxysmal-positional-vertigo-bppv.
 Accessed May 4, 2015.

 - Furman JM.
 Pathophysiology, etiology, and differential diagnosis of vertigo. http://www.uptodate.com/home.
 Accessed May 4, 2015.

 - Barton JJS.
 Benign paroxysmal positional vertigo. http://www.uptodate.com/home.
 Accessed May 4, 2015.

 - Lalwani AK.
 Vestibular disorders.
 In: Current Diagnosis & Treatment in Otolaryngology--Head & Neck Surgery.
 3rd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed May 4, 2015.